Species

 Aerangis biloba Species

-A lovely and easily grown species, this plant will do well either in a pot or on a mount.
-The pendent spikes have up to twelve, very starry, 1" wide, glistening white flowers, with pink tips on the segments, with a long spur.
+A lovely West African species that will do well grown in a pot or on a mount.
+The pendent spikes have up to twelve, very starry, 1" wide, glistening white flowers, with pink tips on the segments, and with a long spur.

 Limited